Scholarships for students starting a new graduate course at New College

 - Historians may apply to the history tutor, Prof. David Parrott for discretionary sums from the Reynolds Fund.

 You can download forms for the above (other than the last three bullet points) which must be co-signed by your academic supervisor and then sent to firstname.lastname@example.org, and they will be processed by the Bursar.
 Forms should be accompanied by receipts where appropriate.

 Graduates entitled to a research allowance may charge up to half their Fast Track course fee to that allowance, on the understanding that the other half of the fee should be sought from their faculty.
 Graduates not entitled to a research allowance may apply to the college for half of the fee, but they must be able to make a good case for the language being directly relevant to their work.
 If you wish to seek reimbursement, please email email@example.com.

 How are Scholarships/Awards paid?

 Your scholarship will be paid direct to your Battels account in either quarterly/termly payments or in full depending on the type of Scholarship/Award.
-If this results in a credit balance on your account it will then be refunded to your bank account details held in Checker.
-Please ensure you update Checker with your bank details to receive prompt payment of any credit held.
-If you are on the New College site you can access Checker by connecting to Newcwifi or via Ethernet.
-Off site or if you are using Eduroam you will need to connect via the University VPN.
+If this results in a credit balance on your account it will then be refunded to your bank account details.
+Please ensure you update the Bursary with your bank details to receive prompt payment of any credit held.
+You can update them via the Meals Bookings site on Bank Details tab.
 Payment runs are made during First Week, then mid and the end of each month.